hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 .. note::

-  For more details on search or pattern matching operators and Postgres equivalents, refer to the :ref:`API reference <text_operators>`.
+  These operators behave exactly like their SQL counterparts.
+For more details on these operators and Postgres equivalents, refer to the :ref:`API reference <text_operators>`.

 **Example: _like**